-With 16+ years as a licensed insurance agent, twelve years as a Notary Public and Notary Signing Agent, and eight years as a Private Process Server, Michelle applies that knowledge and experience when offering expert advice to customers on how to protect themselves and their assets.
+With 16+ years as a licensed insurance agent, Michelle applies that knowledge and experience when offering expert advice to customers on how to protect themselves and their assets.

 She patiently explains the complexities and nuances of insurance policies in such a way that, "even a six year old can understand it".
 She recommends the right amount of protection that takes into consideration the customer's individual needs and budget.